About Our Art

 My art has taken me all over the world and introduced me to wonderful people.
-I was invited by the Missouri Governor’s office and the National Parks Foundation to design and create ornaments for the National Christmas Tree display in Washington, D.C. in 2010.
-2011 and 2013.
+I was invited by the Missouri Governor’s office and the National Parks Foundation to design and create ornaments six times for the National Christmas Tree display in Washington, D.C. (in 2010, 2011, 2013, 2014, 2015 and 2016).
 My work has been exhibited in the White House Visitor Center, in President’s Park (D.C.), Missouri Capitol Rotunda, Missouri Governor’s Mansion, St. Louis Cathedral Basilica, and remains in the permanent collection of the Smithsonian Institute and the Dedalo Museum of Contemporary Art in Italy.
 Early American Life magazine has selected and featured my work in its prestigious Directory of Traditional American Craftsmen.

 I invite you to visit at my website: